wash-n-dash/wash-n-dash.github.io/index.md

 * Set up authentication using the University of Hawaii test CAS system
 * Applying a raspberry pi appliance monitor (using an accelerometer) in order to more accurately reflect the usage of the washing machines/dryers in the laundry room(s)

-Milestone 3 consisted of # issues and progress was managed via the [Wash-N-Dash GitHub Project M3](https://github.com/wash-n-dash/wash-n-dash/projects/3)
+Milestone 3 was implemented as [Wash-N-Dash GitHub Milestone M3](https://github.com/wash-n-dash/wash-n-dash/milestone/3) and consisted of # issues.
+Progress was managed via the [Wash-N-Dash GitHub Project M3](https://github.com/wash-n-dash/wash-n-dash/projects/3).

 # Community Feedback